Keeping Hillingdon safe

 Avoid touching your face, and cover your mouth and nose with a tissue or your sleeve when you sneeze.

-You should wear a face covering that covers both your nose and mouth when in public indoor spaces, such as supermarkets, hospitals and public transport (unless exempt you are exempt).
+You should wear a face covering that covers both your nose and mouth when in public indoor spaces, such as supermarkets, hospitals and public transport (unless you are exempt).

 The penalty for failing to wear a face covering is £200 for a first offence, doubling for further breaches up to a maximum of £6,400.